THE FESTIVAL RETURNS 23-25 OCTOBER 2026 WITH ITS UNIQUE MIX OF FASCINATING GUESTS, FANTASTIC FILMS & FRIENDLY ATMOSPHERE

 Film Makers!

-Submissions for 2023 are now closed
+Submissions for 2026 are now open

 Find us on FilmFreeway